St John the Baptist Church, Coventry: Parish church

 The church ceased to be used for worship around 1590.
 During the English Civil War it was a prison for Scottish rebels captured after the Battle of Preston.
 Later it was used as stables, then a market and a winding and dying house for cloth.
 In 1734 it was restored as a place of worship.
 It is now in the Church of England Diocese of Coventry.

 St John the Baptist Church possesses a relic of Saint Valentine of Rome, which in 2016 was displayed on the altar in a reliquary during the Mass held on Saint Valentine's Day.

 Furnishings

 The furnishings are nearly all late 19th or early 20th-century, influenced by the Oxford Movement, with a carved rood screen in late medieval style.

 The south chapel has a reredos by Sir Ninian Comper with a central crucifixion group.

 Present day

 St John's stands in the Traditional Anglo-Catholic tradition of the Church of England.
 As such, it rejects the ordination of women as priests and bishops.
-It has passed a resolution under the House of Bishops Declaration on the Ministry of Bishops and Priests, and receives alternative episcopal oversight from the Bishop of Ebbsfleet.
+It has passed a resolution under the House of Bishops Declaration on the Ministry of Bishops and Priests, and receives alternative episcopal oversight from the Bishop of Oswestry (currently Paul Thomas).
+The Church is also associated with The Society.

+The Rector of the parish (Fr Dexter Bracey) is also the Bishop's representative of The Society in the Diocese of Coventry.